brikou/en-docs.behat.org/cookbook/bdd_in_symfony2_with_behat_mink_and_zombiejs.rst

 Those are the requirements for the new ``CatalogController`` to be created in ``src/Acme/DemoBundle/Controller/CatalogController.php``.

 Now, we will re-write them into a feature file describing the behaviors of the interface.
-At first, let's take a look into available definitions ``php app/console behat -e=test @AcmeDemoBundle -dl``.
+At first, let's take a look into available definitions ``php app/console behat -e test @AcmeDemoBundle -dl``.
 There are some more now, because we are now using the MinkContext.
 This context provides definitions for navigating a web page.

 The feature definition may look like this one in ``src/Acme/DemoBundle/Features/CatalogNavigation.feature``.